dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

      --dir                      Work directory to use
-     --table-jobs               Number of concurrent COPY jobs to run --index-jobs               Number of concurrent CREATE INDEX jobs to run --split-tables-larger-than Same-table concurrency size threshold
+     --table-jobs               Number of concurrent COPY jobs to run --index-jobs               Number of concurrent CREATE INDEX jobs to run --large-objects-jobs       Number of concurrent Large Objects jobs to run --split-tables-larger-than Same-table concurrency size threshold
      --drop-if-exists           On the target database, clean-up from a previous run first --roles                    Also copy roles found on source to target